Please click on the questions below to reveal the answers to these frequently asked questions.

 What does Air Combat Zone do?

-We have four F-18 fighter jet combat flight simulators that anyone can fly for an unforgettable entertainment experience.
-You can book missions from 1-4 people online and we also offer group events for 5 to 16 people or more.
-Missions start with 30 minutes of training and then depending on the mission booked, the remainder of your time is spent in the simulators where you can dog-fight with the other pilots.
-Mission in the simulator are 30, 60 or 90 minutes long make the full mission 1, 1.5 or 2 hours long with the training.
+We have four F-18 fighter jet combat flight simulators that the Canadian Warplane Heritage operate in their museum.
+Anyone can fly and fight in the simulators for an unforgettable entertainment experience.
+You can book missions from 1-4 people in advance and save because museum admission is included for pre-booked missions.
+Missions start with 20 minutes of training and then depending on the mission booked, the remainder of your time is spent in the simulators where you practice your skills before dog-fighting with the other pilots.
+Mission time in the simulator is either 20, 40 or 60 minutes long making the full mission 40, 60 or 80 minutes long with the training.

 How do I get to your location?